codes-org/codes/src/network-workloads/README_synthetic.txt

       an end time.
 Over this end time, dragonfly model will collect compute node and router samples after every "t" simulated nanoseconds.
 The sampling output files can be specified in the config file using cn_sample_file and rt_sample_file arguments.
+By default the compute node and router outputs will be sent to dragonfly-cn-sampling-%d.bin and dragonfly-router-sampling-%d.bin.
+Corresponding metadata files for also
+      generated that gives information on the file format, dragonfly configuration being used, router radix etc.

-An example utility that reads the binary files and translates it into text can be found at src/networks/model-net/read-dragonfly-sample.c (Note that the router
+      An example utility that reads the binary files and translates it into text format can be found at
+      src/networks/model-net/read-dragonfly-sample.c (Note that the router
       radix aka RADIX needs to be tuned with the dragonfly configuration in the utility to enable continguous array allocation).

 HOW TO RUN: